rcazzara/seldovia/_people/Minano_James_Grafton.md

 source_file: "James Grafton Minano"
 born: nil
 died: nil
+cemetry_plot:
 ---
 # James Grafton MINANO

-**September 23, 1909, Beaver, Alaska – April 7, 1961, Seldovia, Alaska**
+**September 23, 1909, Beaver, Alaska â€“ April 7, 1961, Seldovia, Alaska**

 **James Grafton MINANO**, "Jim", was born in Beaver, Alaska September 23, 1909 to James **Minano** and Susie **SHUKSHALIK (**various spellings).

-James **Minano**, Sr. was a Japanese trader and whaler who spent 67 of his life in Alaska and the United States.
+James **Minano**, Sr.Â was a Japanese trader and whaler who spent 67 of his life in Alaska and the United States.
 He left Japan for the first and last time in 1864 at the age of 11 as a mess boy on a ship.
 When his boat was wrecked in Siberia in 1880 he managed to walk the coast to a